benshimonz/V1/README.md

 Here are two examples:

-* *Any person who owns a white Horse, his birth date is between 1/1/970 and 1/1/980, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to member of guild X in the last month*

 * *Any person who owns at least 5 white horses*

+* *Any person whose birth date is between 1/1/970 and 1/1/980, owns a white Horse, owns a dragon that his name starts with 'M', and his  dragon froze at least 3 dragons belonging to members of the Masons guild in the last month*

 **Pattern matching** is the process of deciding whether a given (sub)graph is acceptable to a given pattern.